opensearch-project/project-website/_posts/2025-03-05-OpenSearch-as-a-SIEM-Solution.md

 This workflow, from log ingestion to alerting, is achieved through a combination of detection rules and automation.

 ### <u>Detectors, rules, and anomalies</u>
 Detectors are used to identify threat patterns in log data.
 Each detector targets a particular type of log (network logs, authentication logs, etc.) and is mapped to known adversary tactics.
-OpenSearch leverages the MITRE ATT\&CK organization’s collection of “adversary tactics and techniques”.[2](https://attack.mitre.org/)
+OpenSearch leverages the MITRE ATT\&CK organization's collection of "adversary tactics and techniques."[2](https://attack.mitre.org/)

 Threat detection rules define the logic for identifying security incidents.
 A library of Sigma rules is included with OpenSearch’s Security Analytics package.
 Two examples of rules are (1) flagging multiple failed logins followed by a successful admin login or (2) identifying the presence of known malicious IP addresses in firewall logs.